When my brother, Trent, hiked the Appalachian Trail, he often spoke of “Trail Angels” who helped him along his journey.

 While the book laid out a challenging, 46-mile climb to a campsite located about 8000 ft high and near a lake, I quickly learned that once you get above 7000 ft, absolutely nothing grows besides small shrubs and bushes.
 So, you feel all 90 degrees of the sun beating down on you constantly.

 Between the risk of bad weather, the lack of shade, and noticing that every creek bed was dried up, I didn’t want to take the risk of camping at that elevation.
-However, the only other option was to push on to the next campsite about 20 miles down the mountain, but it was located next to a river that I could follow the entire way down.
+However, the only other option was to push on to the next campsite about 20 miles down the mountain, but it was located next to a river that I could follow the entire way there.

-Dreaming of jumping in ice cold water, I took the gamble and headed for the next camp.
+Dreaming of jumping in ice-cold water, I took the gamble and headed for the next camp.
 Fortunately, there was a good omen ahead as a group of cows greeted me just before my descent.

 The ride was mostly downhill but it still felt like a long time before I saw my depressing campsite — sorry I don’t mean to be negative but there is literally no other way to describe this one.
 While the river did run by, there was still zero shade and cowpies were littered throughout the campsite.

 Normally I would say, “what’s 8 more miles to Lima?”
 (The next “major” town”) But this time, I will cut my losses, lick my wounds, and live to fight another day.
-And, I didn’t walk away empty handed.
+And, I didn’t walk away empty-handed.
 I got this cool pic of a crescent moon hanging out between two mountains.

 Day 20 - Lima Beans